poker

 A Blind in Poker is placed by the player to the dealer’s left in flop-style Poker games.
 You can also learn more about these concepts through free video poker tutorials at PokerBaazi.com, where you can even earn with FREE games.

-The Point of small blind Poker is that at least one player should stake a minimum amount of chips that motivates players to participate further.
-In few poker games, you might also have to make advance deposits.
+The Point of Small blind Poker is that at least one player should stake a minimum amount of chips that motivates players to participate further in the hand.

 Poker Free entry Tournaments